djeada/Statistics-Notes/notes/basic_concepts/probability_tree.md

 Interpreting the Probability Tree:

-- **Initial Node**: The experiment starts with a coin toss.
+I. **Initial Node**: The experiment starts with a coin toss.
 The initial node represents the state before this action.
-- **First Level Branches (Coin Toss)**:
+II. **First Level Branches (Coin Toss)**:

 - The first branching of the tree represents the two outcomes of tossing the coin: "Head" and "Tail."
 - Each outcome of the coin toss has a probability of 1/2, as a fair coin has equal chances of landing on either side.

-- **Second Level Branches (Die Roll)**:
+III. **Second Level Branches (Die Roll)**:

 - After the coin toss, the next event is rolling a six-sided die.
 - The second level of branches represents the outcomes of the die roll, which are the numbers 1 through 6.
 - Each outcome of the die roll has a probability of 1/6, as each face of a fair die has an equal chance of appearing.

 Calculating Probabilities: